Skip to main content

 • Sort: Order items by priority, date, or any property

-• Visible properties: Hide columns you do not need in this context
+• Visible properties: Hide columns you don't need in that particular context

 • Layout: Switch between table, board, gallery, list, calendar, or timeline views

-I keep the source databases in a separate "Databases" page that I rarely visit directly.
+I keep my source databases in a separate "Databases" page that I rarely visit directly.
 All my actual interaction happens through linked views on the dashboard and project pages.
+It's a small architectural decision, but it keeps things clean.

 Task Database Properties